abhaygshah/Titanic-Survival/Solution_in_R.md

 pred.Surv[pred.Surv.prob<=0.5] = 0

 length(which(pred.Surv == mfull$Survived[train]))/891
-0.9102132
+0.9090909
 ```

-Wow, 91% accuracy!
-Not bad, huh!
 I know what you, an astute reader, is thinking.
 I chose a cut-off of 0.5 for the probabilities that Survived or didn't.
 What happens if I shift it?
 I played around that - found 0.5 to be the best.
 Lets move on to making predictions on the test set.
 ```
 pred.Surv.prob = predict(rf.Titanic, mfull[-train,], type = "response")
 pred.Surv = pred.Surv.prob